Regular procedure

 In 2024, 6,339 appeals concerning 6,661 applicants were registered (regular and accelerated procedure) and 4,672 decisions were issued, including rejections, positive decisions, order to review and implicit and explicit withdrawals.
 The top 5 nationalities registering an appeal were Cameroon, Nigeria, Democratic Republic of Congo, Sierra Leone and Liberia.

-Information on the number and result of appeals in 2024 were provided by the IPAC, and are reported in the following table:
+Information on the number and result of appeals in 2025 were provided by the IPAC, and are reported in the following table:

-Appeals in 2024 | Refugee status | Subsidiary Protection | Order to Review | Rejection | Explicit/
+Appeals in 2025 Refugee status Subsidiary Protection Order to Review Rejection Explicit/

-Implicit Withdrawal |
+Implicit Withdrawal

-Refugee rate | Sub.
-Prot. rate | Rejection rate | |
+Refugee rate Sub.
+Prot. rate Rejection rate

 Breakdown by countries of origin of the total numbers

-Source: IPAC
+Source: IPAC.

 Since its establishment, the main challenges identified in relation to the IPAC have been the lack of comprehensive rules of procedures, infrastructure challenges, a lack of administrative and logistical support and the size of the backlog (consisting of rising new cases, the backlog from the Administrative Court and appeals against decisions by the Reviewing Authority).

-The Court receives support from EUAA.
-According to the EUAA, in 2022, the proposed line of cooperation regarding second instance determination was focused on: a) backlog reduction; b) supporting the creation of efficient management workflows; c) administrative support, by assisting the administrative tasks of the IPAC and enhancing the procedural rules of the Court; d) coordination (with CAS and internal) and quality level, through supporting the development of quality control mechanisms and the overall coordination of deployed EUAA personnel.[77]
+The Court receives support from the EUAA.
+According to the EUAA, in 2022, the proposed line of cooperation regarding second instance determination was focused on: a) backlog reduction; b) supporting the creation of efficient management workflows; c) administrative support, by assisting the administrative tasks of the IPAC and enhancing the procedural rules of the Court; d) coordination (with CAS and internal) and quality level, through supporting the development of quality control mechanisms and the overall coordination of deployed EUAA personnel.[74]
 Throughout 2022 the above support was implemented however it had limited impact on the backlog that rose significantly, as well as on the time required to examine cases which has increased especially for complicated and well-founded cases.
 Furthermore, submitting the initial recourse/appeal or further submissions to the Court is extremely time-consuming, as everything must be submitted in person and not digitally, as is the case for other courts in Cyprus.
 Additionally, the staff of the IPAC Registrar that receives such submissions is not sufficient to address the numbers.

 According to the latest version of the 2022-2024 operational plan, by the end of the third quarter of 2022, the number of appeals pending at the IPAC had reached 7,819 (29% increase compared to the same period in 2021).
 One of the expected outcomes of the operational plan is that the IPAC has a strengthened capacity to manage second instance appeals in line with CEAS by the end of 2024.
 No information on the progress of this objective is publicly available.
+However, at the end of 2025, the backlog remained significant at 6,665 appeals concerning 7,370 applicants.

 Rules and time limits

-- A rejected application which has been examined in accordance with the accelerated procedure under section 12D of the Refugee Law,
+• A rejected application which has been examined in accordance with the accelerated procedure under section 12D of the Refugee Law,

-- A decision by which an application for refugee status and/or subsidiary protection status is certified as “unfounded”,
+• A decision by which an application for refugee status and/or subsidiary protection status is certified as “unfounded”,

-- A decision to determine an asylum application as “inadmissible” in accordance with section 12B(fourth) [12Βτετράκις],
+• A decision to determine an asylum application as “inadmissible” in accordance with section 12B(fourth) [12Βτετράκις],

-- A decision which refers to section 9 of the Refugee Law relating to the grant, withdrawal or reduction of benefits foreseen in any of the provisions of the said Law,
+• A decision which refers to section 9 of the Refugee Law relating to the grant, withdrawal or reduction of benefits foreseen in any of the provisions of the said Law,

-- A decision with is made under the provisions of section 9E (residence and movement) and 9JA(4)(b) [9ΙΑ(4)(β)] (place of residence) of the Refugee Law,
+• A decision with is made under the provisions of section 9E (residence and movement) and 9JA(4)(b) [9ΙΑ(4)(β)] (place of residence) of the Refugee Law,

-- A decision made under section 16B (implicit withdrawal), 16C (explicit withdrawal), or section 16D(3)(d) (a subsequent application deemed “inadmissible”) of the Refugee Law.
+• A decision made under section 16B (implicit withdrawal), 16C (explicit withdrawal), or section 16D(3)(d) (a subsequent application deemed “inadmissible”) of the Refugee Law.

 Information on when and where to appeal is included in the first instance decision issued by the Asylum Service.